Youth for Christ: The 1960s–1980s

 In 1968, in a little publicized conference in Jamaica, representatives from different countries created the International Council of Youth for Christ with Dr. Sam Wolgemuth as the first International President.
 The number of nations with Youth for Christ ministry had grown to over 100.
 Youth for Christ continued its growth throughout the 1970s and 1980s.
 Different ministry models and ministry emphases were developed and refined to reach young people around the world.
 During this time the current Youth for Christ logo was launched and adopted by the global organization.

 The 1990s–2000s

 In 1996 a report was presented to the Youth for Christ movement in Taiwan, with recommendations for a restructuring of the organisation.
 In March, 2000, the Youth for Christ organisation met in Muhltal, Germany.
 Most of the leadership, including the International Board, attended the gathering.
 The Youth for Christ worldwide Staff and Leadership Conference (General Assembly) was held in Denver, Colorado later that year.

-The Global Ministry Plan

-In 2002, leadership teams worldwide again met in Hungary to further explore how various Youth for Christ entities could unite behind a global ministry initiative.
-After a week of deliberation and consultation, the participants developed the framework of what later became the Global Ministry Plan.
-Between 2002 and 2003, The Global Ministry Plan was communicated and discussed throughout the Youth for Christ movement.

-After consultations with most of the Youth for Christ chartered nations, the Global Ministry Plan was unanimously approved by the General Assembly at a gathering of the worldwide Youth for Christ family in Belo Horizonte, Brazil September 2003.
-At the Belo Horizonte General Assembly a new strategic focus statement was also adopted which is foundational to the Global Ministry Plan: "Youth for Christ reaches young people everywhere, working together with the local church and other like-minded partners to raise up lifelong followers of Jesus who lead by their godliness in lifestyle, devotion to the Word of God and prayer, passion for sharing the love of Christ and commitment to social involvement".

-The British branch is now a member of The National Council for Voluntary Youth Services, by virtue of its work for the personal and social development of young people.

-2008 General Assembly – Young Leader's Process

-In September 2008 the Youth for Christ worldwide family gathered in Magaliesburg, South Africa for the General Assembly.
-This was special event as over 350 young leaders from around the world joined the staff and a new initiative was launched: The Young Leader Development and Empowerment Process.